-After nearly an hour of floating the sun rays started to warm up the places with brighter colours and we slowly approached our landing site.
+After nearly an hour of floating, the sun rays started to warm up the places with brighter colours, and we slowly approached our landing site.
 On our descent, we could discover more exciting sites from the air.

 This is another great view over Melbourne’s eastern suburbs with the magnificent Port Phillip Bay’s backdrop.

-We could spot the Spirit of Tasmania anchored in Port Melbourne as well as Caulfield Race Course closer to us.
+We could spot the Spirit of Tasmania anchored in Port Melbourne as well as the Caulfield Race Course closer to us.

-The landing was smooth, in the beginning, a bit bumpy towards the end, but we safely landed “sideways” on the ground, …it was unexpected, but it was good fun! 🙂
+The landing was smooth, in the beginning, a bit bumpy towards the end, but we safely landed “sideways” on the ground…it was unexpected, but it was good fun! 🙂

 Would I go ballooning again?

 Yes definitely.
 I loved every minute of it, despite waking up early and being in the cold for a while.
-A year later I was lucky enough to experience Hot Air Balloon ride on the Gold Coast.
+A year later, I was lucky enough to experience Hot Air Balloon Ride on the Gold Coast.

 The trip is not cheap.
-It’s about 400 AUD per person, but if you want to experience Melbourne especially then I would go for it.
+It’s about 400 AUD per person, but if you want to experience Melbourne especially, then I would go for it.